AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 -----------------
 - Updated documentation and ``CMakeLists.txt`` to required 3.14 or higher
 - Updated how ``openCV`` is included to avoid false Xcode warnings about the library not being installed
+- Added CNN module for image processing as well as a pre-trained model (read by the module) that allows to extract center and apparent diameter from Mars images.
+Module and model found in :ref:`centerRadiusCNN`

 Version 1.8.1
 -------------